1. Wrap yourself in something homemade

-Drop into an edgy design hub that’s been promoting inventive Tasmanian designs to the world since 1976.
+Drop into a design hub that’s promoted inventive Tasmanian designs to the world since 1976.
 Better still, they’re affordable enough to take home.
-At Design Tasmania in the centre of Launceston, browse works of art by local Tasmania designers, and pick up a one-off platter or a Huon pine trivet for the table.
+At Design Tasmania in the centre of Launceston, browse the works of local Tasmania designers, and pick up a one-off platter or a Huon pine trivet for the table.

 5. Pick out an original painting

-An artist trained in the techniques of the School of Den Hague, has set up a showroom for his art in converted stables in the Tamar Valley.
-Portrait and landscape painter Pieter Zaadstra earned his first national award in the Netherlands at age 10, before migrating to Australia, where he adapted his techniques to the new Australian light.
-You can visit The Stables (by appointment) set on 12 acres of serene native bushland and view works that are often on show around the world.
-The Tamar Valley is also renowned for its cool climate wine and Pieter’s studio is just a stone’s throw from Stoney Rise vineyard, where you can enjoy a full-flavoured pinot and views across the kanamaluka / Tamar River.
+Trained in the techniques of the School of Den Hague, portrait and landscape artist Pieter Zaadstra has set up a showroom for his art in converted stables in the Tamar Valley.
+Peter earned his first national award in the Netherlands at age 10, before migrating to Australia where he adapted his techniques to the Australian light.
+Set on 12 acres of serene native bushland, you can visit The Stables (by appointment) and enjoy works that are often on show around the world.

 6. Meet a maker on Church Street

-Makers on Church St in Geeveston is home to a vibrant, local artistic community.
-Artisans work from their studios in an innovative, interactive and colourful environment producing specialty treasures and gifts, including woodcraft using local Tassie timbers, children’s handmade clothes, art, food and paper craft.
-In the gallery you’ll find a huge collection of paintings, Tasmanian timber furniture, handmade jewellery, and photographs and prints framed in Huon pine, sassafras, blackwood or myrtle.
-Also worth a look is Classwood in Church Street but in an entirely different town, Ross on the Heritage Highway.
-It’s a crafty souvenir shop, where you can pick up winter woollies and wood-turned bowls
+In Geeveston, Makers on Church St is home to a vibrant, local artistic community.
+Artisans work from their studios in an innovative, interactive and colourful environment producing specialty treasures and gifts, including woodcraft using local Tassie timbers, children’s handmade clothes, art, and paper craft.
+In the gallery there’s a huge collection of paintings, Tasmanian timber furniture, handmade jewellery, and photographs and prints framed in Huon pine, sassafras, blackwood or myrtle.
+Also on Church St, but in the town of Ross, is Classwood, a craft and souvenir shop where you can pick up winter woollies and wood-turned bowls.